Orders are shipped within 10 days after order placement. Thank you for your patience and support!

 ~~~

-We go quite in depth into herbal medicine making and the virtues and uses of herbs in our Bioregional Herbalism Course.
-If you enjoyed this post, please check that out and sign up for our newsletter to get first notice of when we open enrollment for next year!
+We go quite in depth into herbal medicine making and the virtues and uses of herbs in the Greenspell Herbalism Intensive.
+If you enjoyed this post, please check out the intensive and sign up for the waitlist!
+In the meantime you might want to check out the Greenspell Community & Virtual Garden, where this article was originally published!

 -alex